 They're too busy watching one woman to see what all the other women are seeing when they look at the one woman they're looking at.

-And you can see you walk down the street and some all the guys are looking at some shapely thing strutting down the street.
+And you can see you walk down the street and all the guys are looking at some shapely thing strutting down the street.

 All the other women are looking at her too with daggers in her eyes, but the men never see it because they're watching the woman.

-Telling you folks, it's the Queen Bee syndrome and jealousy, all these things out there.
+Telling you, folks, it's the Queen Bee syndrome and jealousy, all these things out there.

 You don't think Nancy Pelosi would love for Hillary to be taken down a peg or two?